zmh-program/chatnio/README.md

    > - Mount directory for configuration files: ~/**config**

 2. ⚡ Docker installation (when running lightweight, it is often used in external _Mysql/RDS_ service)
-    > If you need to use the stable version, please use `programzmh/chatnio:stable` instead of `programzmh/chatnio:latest`.
+    > The host mapping address is `http://localhost:8094` after successful operation.
+If you need to use the stable version, please use `programzmh/chatnio:stable` instead of `programzmh/chatnio:latest`.
     ```shell
    docker run -d --name chatnio \
       --network host \
-      -p 8000:8094 \
       -v ~/config:/config \
       -v ~/logs:/logs \
       -v ~/storage:/storage \